 - A weekend retreat towards the end of the quarter

-Some sections of the course meet one day per week, while others meet two days per week.
-For the sections that meet two days per week, facilitators are only required to attend class once per week, although they are welcomed and encouraged to attend the other class sessions.
+Some sections of the course meet one day per week, while others meet two days per week, although they are welcomed and encouraged to attend the other class sessions.
 In either case, facilitators are only required to come to campus one-time per week for class, clinic, and t-group.

 Meetings with Faculty